wconrad/ftpd/README.md

 * {Ftpd::DiskFileSystem::Rmdir Rmdir} - Directory removal
 * {Ftpd::DiskFileSystem::Write Write} - File writing

-For example, to create a custom file system that allows reading and writing only, then:
+You can use these modules to create a custom disk file system that allows only the operations you want, or which mixes the predefined modules with your customizations, as in this silly example that allows uploads but then throws them away.

+    class BlackHole
+      def write(ftp_path, contents)
+      end
+    end

     class CustomDiskFileSystem
       include DiskFileSystem::Base
-      include DiskFileSystem::List
       include DiskFileSystem::Read
-      include DiskFileSystem::Write
+      include BlackHole
-    end

-    class Driver

-      ...

-      def file_system(user)
-        CustomDiskFileSystem('/var/lib/ftp')
-      end

     end

 ## LIST output format